-This year, he is a microbiology registrar at Royal Melbourne Hospital and the Victorian Infectious Diseases Reference Laboratory (VIDRL).
+In 2022, Dr Kinsella is a microbiology registrar at Royal Melbourne Hospital and the Victorian Infectious Diseases Reference Laboratory (VIDRL).
 In 2023, he will complete his final year of training as an infectious diseases fellow at the Peter MacCallum Cancer Centre.

-Through MACH-Track, Dr Kinsella hopes to pursue research to introduce novel laboratory technologies, or repurpose current technologies, to improve patient outcomes and to measure impact to maximise benefit.
+Through MACH-Track, Dr Kinsella hopes to pursue research to introduce novel laboratory technologies, or repurpose current technologies, to improve patient outcomes and measure impact to maximise benefit.